Korby Lenker: Medium Hero

 Lenker's first book Medium Hero: And Other Stories is a collection of twenty-seven short stories inspired by Lenker's years as a touring indie artist.
 The original version was self-published.
 Turner Publishing acquisitions manager Stephanie Beard picked up the book at one of his performances.
 As a result, Turner Publishing offered Lenker a contract and consequently published the book on December 1, 2015.

 Morse Code

 In 2018, Lenker launched the web series Morse Code about a struggling musician trying to balance his personal and professional life.
 It was produced in part by funds raised in a Patreon campaign.
 The pilot episode "Boomerang," which was written by and stars Lenker, released to the public on August 3, 2018, on Vimeo.
-Morse Code was then adapted into an award winning television pilot.
+Morse Code was then adapted into an award winning television pilot co-starring Savannah Welch.
+It also inspired the eponymous podcast about life as a creative featuring musicians, writers, and other artists.

 Collaborations

 In 2004, Lenker collaborated with Stell Newsome (performing together as David Goliath) to produce an album of bluegrass gospel standards called David Goliath's Old Time Gospel Hour.
 He co-wrote the song "Friend and a Friend" with Grammy winner Molly Tuttle.
 The song was consequently released on Lenker's album Thousand Springs and Tuttle's album Rise in 2017.
 In 2017, he co-wrote the song "Let's Just Have Supper" with Nora Jane Struthers.
 The song and its accompanying music video premiered on NPR.